Book crossing numbers of the complete graph and small local convex crossing numbers: Proof of remaining cases for and in Theorem

-By Lemma \ref{obs:gen1}.\ref{obs:2B2}, \ref{obs:gen2}.\ref{obs:RR2} and \ref{obs:gen2}.\ref{obs:2LL}, there is a valid replacement when $ e_3 $ or $ e_2 $ is of type B-, RR, or LL, respectively.
-Then assume that $ e_3 $ and $ e_2 $ are of types LN, RN, or NN.
-By Lemma \ref{obs:gen1}.\ref{obs:2middle_edges}, only the cases when $ e_3 $ is of type LN or NN and $ e_2 $ is of type RN or NN are left.
-By Property 1 and Lemma \ref{obs:gen2}.\ref{obs:N-N}, the only cases left are when $ e_1 $ is of type LL or LB and $ e_4 $ is of type RR or RB.
-Since $ e_3 $ and $ e_2 $ are of type N-, then Lemma \ref{obs:gen2}.\ref{obs:N-N} guarantees a valid replacement unless $ c_3 =xy $ and $ c_2=yz $ for some vertices $ x,y, $ and $ z $ not in $ V $.
-Assuming this situation and in order to avoid triangles in $ G^{\otimes} $, any edges crossing $ e_3 $ or $ e_2 $ must be incident on $ y $.
+By Lemma \ref{obs:gen1}.\ref{obs:2B2}, $ a_3 $ and $ a_2 $ cannot be of type B-.
+Property $\PRRany$ guarantees a valid replacement when at least one of the edges $ a_3 $ or $ a_2 $ is of type RR or LL.
+Then assume that $ a_3 $ and $ a_2 $ are of types LN, RN, or NN.
+By Lemma \ref{obs:gen1}.\ref{obs:2middle_edges}, only the cases when $ a_3 $ is of type LN or NN and $ a_2 $ is of type RN or NN are left.
+By Properties $ \PNdN $ and Lemma \ref{obs:gen1}.\ref{PNaa_PLaa}, the only cases left are when $ a_1 $ is of type LL or LB and $ a_4 $ is of type RR or RB.
+Since $ a_3 $ and $ a_2 $ are of type N-, Property $ \PNNd $ guarantees a valid replacement unless $ c_3 =xy $ and $ c_2=yz $ for some vertices $ x,y, $ and $ z $ not in $ V $.
+Assuming this situation and in order to avoid triangles or quadrilaterals like the one in Figure \ref{fig:Casej4N}a-b in $ G^{\otimes} $, any edges crossing $ a_3 $ or $ a_2 $ must be incident to $ y $, Figure \ref{fig:Case2222}a.